-- So we know what divergence looks like on the smaller intraday time frames.
+So, we know what Divergence looks like on the smaller intraday time frames.
 But what about the larger time frames?
 After all, not everyone is a day trader.
-Many of us are swing traders that don’t particularly enjoy staring at several monitors for too long.
+Many of us are swing traders who don’t particularly enjoy staring at several monitors for too long.
 We are all very aware that the 2020 pandemic outbreak led to some historic market volatility that will undoubtedly be discussed for decades.

-Always remember that nothing is 100% in the markets and hindsight is 20/20.
+Remember that nothing is 100% in the markets, and hindsight is 20/20.
 When identifying divergence opportunities, try to keep it clear and concise.
 The setup should be practically screaming at you through your trading desk.

-If it isn’t crystal clear, there’s probably not a good setup, and it’s wise to wait for a better opportunity.
+If it isn’t crystal clear, there’s probably not a good setup, and waiting for a better opportunity is wise.
 Patience can be a trader’s greatest virtue!

 “The man who is a master of patience is a master of everything else.” – George Savile.